orsonteodoro/gcf2/profiles/gaming/README.md

 * Formula:  t total ms = 1000 ms / x frames
 * Human object recognition is 100 - 150 ms or 0.1 - 0.15 seconds.
-* The recommended esports policy in this profile is too render no less than 2/3 frame chances below 0.1 total seconds to prevent affecting gameplay outcome.
-If we just use the no less than 1 frame standard, it is possible that that single frame is not visibily long enough for the player to pick up.
+* The recommended esports policy in this profile is too render no less than 1 frame chances below 0.1 total seconds to prevent affecting gameplay outcome.
+It is assumed that the object will appear visually long enough.
 * 60 FPS is the mainstream gamer standard and assumed in this profile.
 * 240 FPS is the esports standard.